msimecek/Chatbot-Student-Workshop/README.md

     }
 }
 ```

-Note: in the previous code, you can translate the answer in any language, just replace, the "Yes", "No", "Maybe" by any translation.
+> Note: In this code, you can translate the answer to any language, just replace, the "Yes", "No", "Maybe" by any translation.

 What's happening here?

 Using HttpClient, we will request a response from *YesNo API*.
-* The received JSON string is converted using the *Json.NET* Library to the C# object.
+* The received JSON string is converted using the *Json.NET* library to a C# object.
-If we want to reply in Czech or any other language, you can translate it.
-Use the function describe right before and implement the language you want.
+* The response is optionally translated.
-* We will return the completed response for further processing.
+* Finalized response is then returned for further processing.

-The code is now full of expressions underline in red.
-So far, we will not take notice of this and begin to add what is missing.
+The code is now full of expressions underlined with red squiggly lines.
+We will ignore it as of now and begin to add what is missing.

 * *YesNo API* returns a result in JSON format: